I. Introduction

 A. The Presumption Against the Use of Racial Classifications

-The equal protection clause of the 14th Amendment states that “No state shall […] deny to any person within its jurisdiction the equal protection of the laws.”25 Although textually aimed at states, this provision has been interpreted to extend and apply to the federal government, as well as all public entities (public schools and universities, agencies, departments, local governments, military institutions, etc.).26 The main limitation is that it does not apply to private entities, individuals or institutions.27
+The equal protection clause of the 14th Amendment states that “No state shall […] deny to any person within its jurisdiction the equal protection of the laws.”28 Although textually aimed at states, this provision has been interpreted to extend and apply to the federal government, as well as all public entities (public schools and universities, agencies, departments, local governments, military institutions, etc.).29 The main limitation is that it does not apply to private entities, individuals or institutions.30 Title VI of the 1964 Civil Rights Act, however, has been interpreted similarly, and does extend to private entities (such as private universities or corporations) that receive federal funding.31

-Although there are a number of obscure claims that can be made under the equal protection clause, the Supreme Court has essentially interpreted the clause to mean that it prohibits A) proven intentional discrimination based upon invidious motives and B) the use of racial classifications.28 As the court explained in Washington v.
-Davis, 426 U.S. 229 (1976), “The central purpose of the Equal Protection Clause of the Fourteenth Amendment is the prevention of official conduct discriminating on the basis of race.”29
+To simplify this, the Supreme Court has essentially interpreted the equal protection clause to prohibit A) proven intentional discrimination based upon invidious motives and B) the use of racial classifications.32 As the court explained in Washington v.
+Davis, 426 U.S. 229 (1976), “The central purpose of the Equal Protection Clause of the Fourteenth Amendment is the prevention of official conduct discriminating on the basis of race.”33

 One way to establish impermissible racial discrimination is to demonstrate a discriminatory purpose or intentionality.
 As the court explained in Village of Arlington Heights v.
-Metropolitan Housing Development Corporation, 429 U.S. 252 (1977), plaintiffs must prove that a “discriminatory purpose was a motivating factor” behind the policy.30 To do this, courts may examine “such circumstantial and direct evidence of intent as may be available.”31 This includes the “historical background of the decision as one evidentiary source, particularly if it reveals a series of official actions taken for invidious purpose,” and the “legislative or administrative history … ,especially where there are contemporary statements by members of the decisionmaking body, minutes of its meetings, or reports.”32
+Metropolitan Housing Development Corporation, 429 U.S. 252 (1977), plaintiffs must prove that a “discriminatory purpose was a motivating factor” behind the policy.34 To do this, courts may examine “such circumstantial and direct evidence of intent as may be available.”35 This includes the “historical background of the decision as one evidentiary source, particularly if it reveals a series of official actions taken for invidious purpose,” and the “legislative or administrative history … ,especially where there are contemporary statements by members of the decisionmaking body, minutes of its meetings, or reports.”36 The Supreme Court’s precedent over the past 50 years has established that proving discriminatory intent is not easy under the equal protection clause.
+Many policies that were superficially race-neutral, but seemed motivated by racial considerations, survived challenge.
+The fact that a policy or government action has a disparate racial impact will not suffice; nor is awareness of possible racial effects.
+This is why most of the Supreme Court’s constitutional jurisprudence of race in the last 50 years has tended to focus on a different, but related doctrine.

-Alternatively, the court has established that race-based policy—the use of racial classifications—will generally trigger strict scrutiny review.
+Alternatively to the “intentional discrimination” framework, the court has established that race-based policy—the use of racial classifications—is a presumptive constitutional violation.
 As the court summarized in Parents Involved in Community Schools v.
 Seattle School District No. 1, 551 U.S. 701 (2007):

 Equal protection challenges to equity policy development and implementation will generally be based on the general prohibition against the use of racial classifications, or anti-classification jurisprudence.
-Therefore, it is important to understand this area of law.
+Therefore, it is important to understand what constitutes a racial classification.
+In practice, very few policies will survive this standard of review.
+Once the presence of a racial classification has been established, the challenged policy will likely be overturned or struck down.

-A careful review of the Supreme Court’s racial classifications feature five elements:34
+A careful review of the Supreme Court’s racial classifications reveals five elements.
+A “racial classification” is:38

-which is then the basis for allocating benefits or imposing burdens,
+- which is then the basis for allocating or differentially distributing benefits or imposing burdens,

 Example 1